nickfox/GpsTracker/servers/php/README.md

-The database file is in the sqlserver or mysql directory and this needs to be restored, please read the quick start guide to see how to do that:
+If you are planning to use the default database, SQLite, the database is ready to go and no importing or configuring is necessary.
+If you want to use one of the other supported databases, the database import file is in the sqlserver, mysql, or PostgreSQL directory.
+This needs to be imported into your empty database.
+Please read the quick start guide to see how to do that:

 https://www.websmithing.com/2014/01/20/quick-start-guide-for-gpstracker-3/#aspnetserver